Plateau (song): Nirvana version

-"Plateau" and "Lake of "Fire" were included in the original broadcast of the show, and all three songs were released on the live album, MTV Unplugged in New York, in November 1994.
-The full show, featuring all three Meat Puppets covers, was released on DVD in 2007.
-The DVD also featured footage of the Kirkwood brothers rehearsing "Plateau" with Nirvana prior to the show.
+An edited version of the show, including "Plateau" and "Lake of Fire" but not "Oh, Me," was first broadcast in December 1993.
+It was aired repeatedly by MTV and other video channels following Cobain's suicide in April 1994.
+A more complete version of the show, featuring all 14 complete songs performed, was released on the live album, MTV Unplugged in New York, in November 1994, which opened at number one on the Billboard 200.
+A DVD of the unedited performance was released in 2007, which also featured footage of the Kirkwood brothers rehearsing "Plateau" with Nirvana prior to the show.